-To ensure orderly operations and provide the best possible work environment, the County expects employees to adhere to disciplinary rules and proper personal standards of conduct at all times.
+To ensure orderly operations and provide the best possible work environment, the County expects employees to always adhere to disciplinary rules and proper personal standards of conduct.
 These rules and standards are necessary to protect the health and safety of all employees, to maintain uninterrupted operation, and to protect the County's property and goodwill.